 - Omnicast™ Camera events task: View camera reports as charts to understand activity on multiple cameras, during a specified period.

-- KiwiVision™ Intrusion detector report: Run visual reports to get a global view of your security environment.
+- KiwiVision™ Security video analytics: Run visual reports to get a global view of your security environment.

 - Synergis™ Door activities: View events as charts and graphs to gain insights about your access control system.

 - AutoVu™ reads task: Use visual reports to help you better understand the ALPR reports for vehicle traffic in your environment.

 - Generate a report that supports the charts function.

 In the Charts pane, select a chart type from the drop-down